-Visit australianretirementtrust.com.au/pds for a copy of the Super Savings PDS for Accumulation Account.
+Visit australianretirementtrust.com.au/pds for a copy of the Super Savings PDS.

-Insurance cover for Super Savings Accumulation accounts is provided through group life policies issued by AIA Australia Limited ABN 79 004 837 861 AFSL No. 230043 to the Trustee of Australian Retirement Trust.
+Insurance cover for Super Savings Accumulation accounts is provided through group life policies issued by AIA Australia Limited ABN 79 004 837 861 to the Trustee of Australian Retirement Trust.